 Overview

 Cleveland Clinic has an extensive safety program to inform and protect our caregivers.
-Our safety teams are responsible for providing training and resources to prevent safety events, responding when events occur, and reviewing safety performance for continuous improvement.
-Our Environmental Health and Safety (EHS) team monitors and implements safety practices at our main campus and family health centers.
-Each Cleveland Clinic hospital maintains safety plans specific to their unique environment of care.
+Our safety teams are responsible for providing training and resources to prevent safety events, responding when events occur and reviewing safety performance for continuous improvement.
+Our Environmental Health and Safety (EHS) team provides guidance across the enterprise.
+Each Cleveland Clinic hospital maintains safety plans specific to their unique environments of care.
+Healthcare can be a dangerous place to work, and therefore we place special emphasis on the Occupational Safety and Health Administration (OSHA) “Focus Four” injury types: slips, trips and falls; ergonomics; bloodborne pathogen exposures; and workplace violence.

 The enterprise safety leadership team revises safety policies, equipment, procedures and training as appropriate based on regulatory changes and ongoing reviews of our performance.
 Occupational Health promotes the health and safety of our caregivers through new hire pre-placement assessments, urine drug screenings, annual compliance, Tuberculosis testing, audiograms and mandatory immunizations and flu vaccinations.

 Safety is one of our core values, and as such, all caregivers contribute to maintaining a safe work environment for patients, visitors and one another.
 For example, we encourage every caregiver to report all events, exposures and near-misses through our safety reporting system.
-Caregivers receive information on how and when to report during orientation, and through annual compliance training thereafter.
 Following a caregiver safety report, we conduct thorough follow-up procedures to address the needs of our caregivers and identify opportunities for improvement to prevent subsequent events.
-Our EHS, Occupational Health and Protective Services departments maintain intranet pages to keep caregivers informed on safety efforts and provide easily accessible information on programs, services and resources.

 Environmental Health and Safety (EHS) Data